Physical Address

 Also Read: Botswana Grants Operating License to Starlink

-Starlink expansion in Africa is accompanied with the intensification of the direct to cell feature.
+Starlink expansion in Africa is accompanied by the intensification of the direct-to-cell feature.

 This infrastructure will prove to be a notable rival to the satellite connectivity rivals in the region.
 It aims to address this issue by providing high-speed Internet connectivity, even to the most remote areas.